The Piccadilly Theatre can accomodate nearly 2000 people at a time. The theatre is spread across 3 sections - Stalls, Royal Circle, and Grand Circle.

 • Value for money seats

-Stalls: Seats in Rows L-P. Royal Circle: Seats in Rows A-E. Grand Circle: Seats in Rows A-G. Check out the real time seat availability and pricing for The Curious Incident of the Dog in the Night-Time and get your tickets before they run out.
+Stalls: Seats in Rows L-P. Royal Circle: Seats in Rows A-E. Grand Circle: Seats in Rows A-G. Check out the real time seat availability and pricing for The Curious Incident of the Dog in the Night-Time and The Lehman Trilogy and get your tickets before they run out.

 • If money were no matter